-This section of our website provides parents with important information regarding communicating student learning in the North Vancouver School District.
+This section of our website provides parents and students with important information regarding communicating student learning in the North Vancouver School District.
 On the side navigation panel, information is available regarding our school district's vision and principles in relation to reporting, the core competencies, and the performance standards and grading.
 Below is information relating to 'Learning Updates' (report cards.)
 For the 2023/24 school year, the Ministry of Education and Childcare updated their policies on reporting.
 This fall, we will be implementing all of the changes and we communicate with the public as much as possible so that everyone can understand what is changing.

 Communicating student learning is a vital component of the learning process and fundamental to student success.
 This is an ongoing process throughout the school year that involves the teacher, the student and the parent/guardian.

 The assessment information communicated to parents includes suggestions on how to improve student learning and how parents can support their child in the process.
 This communication can occur in a number of ways, from traditional report card (now called Learning Update'), to conferencing, informal verbal updates and electronic communication.

 The North Vancouver School District continually reviews and enhances communication of student learning with parents/guardians.
 To that end, we are pleased to share with you a number of items designed to provide and enhance meaningful communication between students, parents/guardians and teachers.